marcus-k/Random-NWNs/README.md

 # Random NWNs

-Code for creating and analyzing random nanowire networks.
+Package for creating and analyzing random nanowire networks.

+# Installation

+Download this repository, then navigate to the base folder and run ``pip install -e .``